configwizard/neo-docs/content/examples/tokens.md

 date: 2022-01-24T11:23:17Z
 ---

-Tokens are requried to act on any objects within a container.
+Tokens are requried to act on any [objects](/neo-docs/examples/objects) within a [container](/neo-docs/examples/containers).
 Sessions last for limited time and are restricted by permissions.
-Session tokens use the private key to sign them while bearer tokens are issued to wallets by a container owner.
+[Session tokens](/neo-docs/examples/tokens) use the private key to sign them while [bearer tokens(/examples/tokens) are issued to wallets by a container owner.

 ## Session Tokens